ysak-y/alexam/README.md

 You can build `LaunchRequest`, `IntentRequest`, `SessionEndedRequest` and `Alexa.Presentation.APL.UserEvent` type request easily.
 And you can build your own custom request.

-### Deal request and response same as official ask-sdk type
+### Request and response objects are same as official ask-sdk type

 Type of mock request built by Alexam is same as [RequestEnvelope](https://github.com/alexa/alexa-apis-for-nodejs/blob/master/ask-sdk-model/index.ts#L605-L622) which is the general request interface in [official sdk](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
 And response from Alexam is [ResponseEnvelope](https://github.com/alexa/alexa-apis-for-nodejs/blob/master/ask-sdk-model/index.ts#L645-L650) which is the general response interface in official sdk also.
 It means you can simulate actual execution environment with Alexam.